Skip to main content

 release-notes formula cooldown 24h worker

+Your output will also include a handful of built-in mol-* orders that ship with the tutorial template (beads-health, gate-sweep, mol-dog-jsonl, mol-dog-reaper, orphan-sweep, prune-branches, spawn-storm-detect, wisp-compact, etc.).
+They’re the city’s housekeeping orders — you can leave them alone.
 The TARGET column is the pool the order will route to (the field is still pool in the TOML).
 To see the full definition:

 ~/my-city

-$ gc order show review-check
+$ gc order show pancakes-check

-Order: review-check
+Order: pancakes-check

-Formula: review
+Formula: pancakes

-Gate: cooldown
+Trigger: cooldown

 Interval: 5m